donaldRwilliams/BGGM/README.md

 The estimation based methods are described in Williams (2018).
 They offer advantages compared to classical methods, in that a measure of uncertainty is provided for all parameters.
 For example, each node has a distribution for variance explained (i.e., Bayesian *R*<sup>2</sup>).
 Measures of out-of-sample prediction error are available, which also have a measure of uncertainty.
 The model is selected with credible interval exclusion of zero or a region of practical equivalence.
 This allows for computing the posterior probability for an assumed *null* region--i.e., conditional independence.
 It is also possible to compare partial correlations.

 The hypothesis testing based methods are described in Williams and Mulder (2019), and allow for testing edges (i.e., partial correlations) with the Bayes factor.
 One-sided hypothesis testing is also possible.
 These methods provide (relative) evidence for the null hypothesis.
 There are extensions for **confirmatory hypothesis testing** in GGMs--e.g., inequality or equality constraints on the partial correlations.
-This allows for comparing theroetically informed models with Bayseian model selection.
+This allows for comparing theroetically informed models with Bayesian model selection.

 Further, it is possible to assess differences as well as similarities (i.e., the null hypothesis) between GGMs.
 These method were introduced in Williams, Rast, Pericchi, and Mulder (2019).
 Graphs are compared either with the posterior predictive distribution or Bayesian model selection.
 The latter allows for testing hypothesized changes in graphical structures between, for example, control and treatment groups.
 The posterior preditive approach is based on KL-divergence.
 It allows for testing the assumed (null) model of group equality for the entire graph or specific variables.
 These methods can be used to comapre any number of GGMs.